arunkumar9t2/arunkumar.dev/_posts/2018-02-21-Lynket-browser-2nd-anniversary-update.md

 Unfortunately, Chromer’s name had to be changed to comply with Play Store policies since it resembles Chrome.
 It was never my intention to imitate Chrome in anyway.
 I deliberately kept the icons different and made it clear in the description that initial versions required Chrome to work.
 Google rejected the update even though app had been live for 2 years with multiple updates in the past.

-Lynket, the new name is derived from **Tabs** in Italian — Linguetta.
+Lynket, the new name is derived from **Tabs** in Italian — `Linguetta`.
 With that said, can Lynket still offer a better browsing experience?

 I would like to walk through certain different things I have tried in Lynket to improve your browsing experience.